Institutional review board: United States mandate for IRBs

-In the United States, IRBs are governed by Title 45 Code of Federal Regulations Part 46.
-These regulations define the rules and responsibilities for institutional review, which is required for all research that receives support, directly or indirectly, from the United States federal government.
+Additionally, the states of California and Maryland have more expansive rules for reviewing research that is conducted within those two states.
+Many institutions that engage in substantial amounts of research, such as research universities and research hospitals, have their board reviews all research programs, even though it is not required, as a matter of their own internal policy.

 IRBs are themselves regulated by the Office for Human Research Protections (OHRP) within the Department of Health and Human Services (HHS).
 Additional requirements apply to IRBs that oversee clinical trials of drugs involved in new drug applications, or to studies that are supported by the United States Department of Defense.
 In the United States, the Food and Drug Administration (FDA) and the OHRP have empowered IRBs to approve, require modifications in planned research prior to approval, or disapprove research.
 IRBs are responsible for critical oversight functions for research conducted on human subjects that are "scientific", "ethical", and "regulatory".
 The equivalent body responsible for overseeing U.S. federally funded research using animals is the Institutional Animal Care and Use Committee (IACUC).

 In addition to registering its IRB with the OHRP, an institution is also required to obtain and maintain a Federalwide Assurance or FWA, before undertaking federally funded human research.
 This is an agreement in which the institution commits to abiding by the regulations governing human research.
 A secondary supplement to the FWA is required when institutions are undertaking research supported by the U.S. Department of Defense.
 This DoD Addendum includes further compliance requirements for studies using military personnel, or when the human research involves populations in conflict zones, foreign prisoners, etc.